 Given that healthcare employees typically work in environments with high exposure to illness and injury, it is crucial that healthcare organizations prioritize effective risk management.

 The Department of Health and Human Services defines risk management as “any activity, process, or policy to reduce liability exposure” with an emphasis on “preventing harm to patients and employees while reducing medical malpractice claims.”
 (2)

-Many healthcare organizations already have these elements in place to comply with Joint Commission requirements for patient safety, so it is natural to extend the principles of risk management to employee safety.
+Many healthcare organizations already have these elements in place to comply with Joint Commission requirements for risk avoidance and patient safety, so it is natural to extend the principles of risk management to employee safety.
 (1)

-Elements of effective employee risk management in healthcare include:
+Elements of effective employee risk management healthcare include:

 1. Identify Preventable Incidents

 Most employee injuries result from a few well-known, preventable hazards.
 The Bureau of Labor Statistics collected detailed data on employee injuries resulting in days away from work, and the study revealed that nearly half (48%) of employee injuries are caused by “overexertion or bodily reaction”.
 These motions, such as lifting, bending, or reaching, are often related to patient handling.
 (3)

 Sprains and strains account for 54% of injuries that result in days away from work, and also account for the largest share of workers’ compensation claim costs for hospitals.
 (4)

 The average hospital experiences $0.78 in workers’ compensation losses for every $100 of payroll.
 Nationwide, that equals a total annual expense of $2 billion in losses from workers’ compensation.
 (5)

 By identifying preventable incidents and putting processes in place to help employees avoid those incidents, healthcare organizations can protect employees’ safety while saving unnecessary costs.